wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires September 7, 2020               [Page 8]
+Kumari & Doyle           Expires October 4, 2020                [Page 8]

-Internet-Draft            Secure Device Install               March 2020
+Internet-Draft            Secure Device Install               April 2020

    If the file is encrypted, the device will attempt to decrypt and